googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 ## Managing Registries

-It's possible to add and remove registries that are specified via UPMR XML configuration files via the following menu options:
+It's possible to add and remove registries that are specified via PMR XML configuration files via the following menu options:

-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
   Add Registries` will prompt the user with a window which allows them to add registries discovered in the project to the Unity Package Manager.
-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
   Remove Registries` will prompt the user with a window which allows them to remove registries discovered in the project from the Unity Package Manager.
-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
   Modify Registries` will prompt the user with a window which allows them to add or remove registries discovered in the project.

 ## Migration

-UPMR can migrate Version Handler packages installed in the `Assets` folder to UPM packages.
+PMR can migrate Version Handler packages installed in the `Assets` folder to UPM packages.
 This requires the plugins to implement the following:

 * `.unitypackage` must include a Version Handler manifests that describes